garnierclement/pfe/projects/manticore/README.md

 #### How does it work ?

-* 	At startup, a node advertise its presence by broadcasting a `_node._tcp` service on Zeroconf.
+* 	At startup, a node **advertise** its **presence** by broadcasting a `_node._tcp` service on **Zeroconf**.
 Doing so, other nodes can simply browse this service to dynamically discover its presence.
-* 	We assume that all the nodes are on the same network segment (i.e in the same subnet).
+* 	We assume that all the nodes are on the **same network segment** (i.e in the same subnet).
 Thus we can infer that they can directly address other nodes using the recipient IP address.
-* 	Each node provides different communication channels relying on a specific pattern : uni- or bidirectional, synchronous or asynchronous.
+* 	Each node provides different **communication channels** relying on a specific pattern : **uni-** or **bidirectional**, **synchronous** or **asynchronous**.
-* 	The group messaging is achieved by a communication channel called **Information Channel (InCh)** implementing the publisher/subscriber network pattern.
+* 	The **group messaging** is achieved by a communication channel called *Information Channel (InCh)* implementing the publisher/subscriber network pattern.
 Hence, each node has 2 sockets :
 	+ the publisher socket solely used to send information to all its subscribers.
 	+ the subscriber socket solely used to receive information from all other nodes.
-*	The point-to-point messaging is achieved by another communication channel called **Main Channel (MaCh)** implementing the request/reply network pattern.
+*	The **point-to-point messaging** is achieved by another communication channel called *Main Channel (MaCh)* implementing the request/reply network pattern.
 According to the situation, this request/reply can either be synchronous (an immediate reply is requested and thus will block the execution) or asynchronous (we expect a response but not urgently).
-*	To communicate with external processes, a HTTP server is embedded in each node and can provide a web API, accepting GET request and serving JSON file or raw status.
+*	To communicate with **external processes**, a HTTP server is embedded in each node and can provide a **web API**, accepting GET request and serving JSON file or plain text status.
-*	The distribution of the resource data is made using OSC packets on UDP datagrams.
+*	The **distribution of the resource** data is made using **OSC packets** on UDP datagrams.
 The main use case is a client that desire a resource provided on a specific node of the network.
 To achieve a proper delivery of the dynamic OSC data stream to this client, we use the information collected on both InCh and MaCh and execute the following procedure :
 	1. A client issue a request on a local core to know the network status and resources available
 	2. The server sends back a list of network nodes with its capabilities (this list is known by the core through 1.
 Browsing of `_node._tcp` service and 2.
 Listening on any published event on InCh)
 	3. The client issue a request on a resource, binds an UDP reception socket and wait for the core's response